sheetaljoshi/sheetaljoshi/cfp/2021_tigera_servicemesh.md

 ## Any prerequisite knowledge required?

-General understanding of Service Mesh, Envoy proxy, Observability, Control Plane vs Data Plane, and Kubernetes is preferred, but not must.
+Knowledge of Kubernetes, Proxy, Service Discovery, Metrics, Logs, Traces, Encryption, and Progressive Delivery would be useful, but not compulsory.

 ## Audience Takeaways

-* Service Mesh and observability is also at it’s core
+* service mesh concepts
-* Customer position, confusion, and challenges
+* best practices
-* Simplification and ease of use
+* key challenges